A Fool’s Lesson

 Except at that point, I was forty-three years old and had been through many life-experiences along the way.
 Some people had told me I lived several lives.
 I was just wondering what the hell happened to me.
 My entire life I had worked so hard to conform to societal expectations and always falling short.
 I put myself through college, earned several degrees, clawed my way to a mediocre position in healthcare leadership, and survived two abusive marriages, only to be rendered childless due to trauma and abuse.
 I was broken in every way and trying to salvage any kind of relationship with my narcissistic mother as she fully embraced the attention of her hospice team.
 She knew how to put on quite the show.

-While I sat on the murphy bed and staring at the deck of tarot cards in front me, I pondered how someone who studied sciences most of their life could even fathom diving into the occult.
+While I sat on the murphy bed and staring at the deck of tarot cards in front me, I pondered how someone who studied science most of their life could even fathom diving into the occult.
 It was just a bunch of bullshit, right?
 Cold-reading, scamming, whatever negative concepts I’d gathered about the subject of tarot came to mind.
 But something deep inside persisted, a curiosity.

 My tarot class was about to begin.
 I’d been a fan of Atlas Obscura for a few years, perusing its online content for brain candy and fantasizing about travelling to the strange and unusual places on the website’s pages.
 Until that point, I never had the extra money or time to splurge on one of its online classes.
 But with mom’s “impending” demise (more on this later), she had given me access to money as a way to lure me to stay with her in her “final” days.